 Preparing AGSA’s collection data for display

 Our initial implementation involved some data preparation on the sync server, so that the CMS would receive display-ready data.
 However, we quickly realised that any changes to the publishing or display behaviour would necessitate changes to both the sync server and the CMS.
-So we refactored both systems so that they maintain an intermediary representation that closely resembles EMu’s structure.
+So we refactored both systems so that they maintain an intermediary JSON representation that closely resembles EMu’s structure.

 Transforming large multimedia assets